Skip to content

 How does the agent handle SOC 2 Type II vendor evidence collection and ISO 27036 supplier security?

 AICPA SOC 2 Type II is the de facto standard for vendor risk assessment in US public companies under SOX 404 ICFR and Fortune 500 vendor onboarding programs.
 SOC 2 Trust Services Criteria TSC cover five dimensions: (1) Security - protection of system resources against unauthorised access, (2) Availability - system availability for operation per agreed SLA, (3) Processing Integrity - system processing complete, valid, accurate, timely, authorised, (4) Confidentiality - information designated confidential is protected, (5) Privacy - personal information collected, used, retained, disclosed, disposed per privacy notice.
 SOC 2 Type II covers 6-12 month operating effectiveness period (vs Type I point-in-time design).
-The agent automates SOC 2 vendor evidence collection through (a) automated request of SOC 2 Type II audit reports from vendors with access to employee data (ADP, Workday, BambooHR, Greenhouse, etc.) annually, (b) parsing of SOC 2 reports for control deficiencies, qualifications, scope of audit, period of testing, (c) gap analysis against organisation's TSC requirements (e.g. Privacy criterion mandatory for HR vendors processing EEOC data), (d) integration with ServiceNow VRM, Coupa Risk Aware, Ivalua SRPM for centralised vendor risk register, (e) annual remediation plan tracking for vendors with qualifications, (f) SOC 2 Type II non-availability triggers escalation - alternative ISO 27001:2022 + SOC 2 Type I + bridge letter, or remediation plan with deadline.
+The agent automates SOC 2 vendor evidence collection through (a) automated request of SOC 2 Type II audit reports from vendors with access to employee data (ADP, Workday, BambooHR, Greenhouse, etc.) annually, (b) parsing of SOC 2 reports for control deficiencies, qualifications, scope of audit, period of testing, (c) gap analysis against organisation's TSC requirements (e.g. Privacy criterion mandatory for HR vendors processing EEOC data), (d) integration with ServiceNow VRM, Coupa Risk Aware, Ivalua SRPM for centralised vendor risk register, (e) annual remediation plan tracking for vendors with qualifications, (f) where a SOC 2 Type II report is unavailable, escalation to an alternative - an ISO 27001:2022 certificate, a SOC 2 Type I report with a bridge letter, or a remediation plan with a deadline.
 ISO 27036 series covers supplier relationship security - 27036-1 overview and concepts, 27036-2 requirements for supplier relationships across the supplier lifecycle (acquisition, agreement, operation, termination), 27036-3 ICT supply chain security guidelines, 27036-4 cloud services.
 ISO 27036 is mandatory in tenders under FAR Part 39 IT acquisitions, EBA Guidelines on Outsourcing for financial-sector vendors, EU DORA Digital Operational Resilience Act 2554/2022 from 17.01.2025 for ICT vendors.
 Agent integrates ISO 27036 evidence collection (supplier security policy, access management, incident response, exit strategy, data return/deletion) with SOC 2 evidence in unified vendor risk register.
 Cross-reference to NIST SP 800-171 for US federal contractors under DFARS 252.204-7012 cyber incident reporting, NIST SP 800-53 for high-impact systems, ISO 27001:2022 ISMS for organisations preferring international standard.
-Vendor without SOC 2 Type II + ISO 27001 evidence requires Compliance Officer + CISO approval and risk acceptance documented in audit-trail with quarterly board review.
+A vendor without SOC 2 Type II or ISO 27001 evidence requires Compliance Officer and CISO approval, with the risk acceptance documented in the audit-trail and reviewed by the board quarterly.

-How does the agent handle competitive tender procedures for strategic HR vendors under US FAR + UK Procurement Act 2023?
+How does the agent handle competitive tender procedures for strategic HR vendors under the US FAR and the UK Procurement Act 2023?

 What Happens Next?